 By John Dickerson.
 Simon & Schuster.

-Charles Duhigg is the host of How To!
+Charles Duhigg is host emeritus of How To!
 He is a Pulitzer Prize–winning journalist and writes for the New Yorker, the New York Times Magazine, and other publications.

 By Charles Duhigg.
 Random House.